 To be selected for the privilege to participate in an engineering exchange program, you must be in "overall good standing".
 There are NO exceptions to these rules.
-However, your home department undergraduate chair or exchange coordinator has the ultimate approval.
+However, your home department undergraduate chair or exchange coordinator has the final approval.
 You must also maintain your good standing in all terms leading up to your exchange.
 Otherwise, support for your exchange could be withdrawn and your exchange cancelled.

 - Successful completion of at least your 2B academic term before departure